Best Places to visit in the Netherlands not Amsterdam

 One place I’ve always wanted to explore is the Hague and fellow blogger Jasmine has written a brilliant article on The Best Things to Do in The Hague – Holland’s Royal City by the Sea and now it is most definitely on the bucket list.

 What do you call someone from the Netherlands?

 To keep it short and simple you use the term Dutch to describe the people of the Netherlands, Holland when referring to the provinces of North and South Holland and the Netherlands when talking about the country as a whole.

-A visit to Kinderdijk permits not only a walk amongst the 19 giant wooden mills, but there is also an opportunity to enter one or two of the mills to see how life used to be like for millers living there in the 1700s as well as seeing modern-day millers at work.
+A visit to Kinderdijk permits not only a walk amongst the 19 giant wooden mills but there is also an opportunity to enter one or two of the mills to see what life used to be like for millers living there in the 1700s as well as see modern-day millers at work.

 I was amazed to learn that millers still wear the traditional wooden clogs to this very day and it’s easy to spot a working mill, as the clogs are lined up outside where the millers have removed them to enter the mills without trudging clay and mud inside.

 Booking online for your Kinderdijk experience currently saves you 1 Euro (instead of 8 Euros, you’ll pay 7.
 There are nearby hotels, but if you also plan on visiting Rotterdam, it might be best to base yourself there and take a ferry out for a day trip.
 By Emma of EmmaJaneExplores